What is modern slavery?

 Slavery remains a reality in the modern world.
 It takes place across the globe and behind closed doors and is happening here in the UK.

-The government believe that up to 20,000 children, men and women are being exploited in our towns, communities and businesses every day, victims who are hidden from view.
+The government believe that up to 20,000 children, men and women are being exploited across the country every day, victims who are hidden from view.

 The human and financial impact is huge, with its cost to the UK estimated at as much as £5 billion.